JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/02-Effect-Eff-and-Aff.md

 The `Aff` monad was introduced and in use before this decision was made.
 Thus, history explains the naming behind `Aff`: if `Eff` was for synchronous **eff**ects, then `Aff` is for **a**sychronous e**ff**ects.

-`Aff` is more powerful than `Effect`.
-For a good introduction to `Aff`, see [Async Programming in PureScript](https://www.youtube.com/watch?v=dbM72ap30TE) (actual video on YouTube is titled: "LA PureScript Meetup 12/05/17").
+`Aff` will be covered in more depth in the upcoming files.